archlinux/alpm/alpm-pkginfo/resources/specification/PKGINFOv1.5.md

 ### license

 A license that applies for the package.
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value represents a license identifier, which is a string of non-zero length (e.g. `GPL`).
 Although no specific restrictions are enforced for the value aside from its length, it is highly recommended to rely on SPDX license expressions (e.g. `GPL-3.0-or-later` or `Apache-2.0 OR MIT`).
 See **SPDX License List**[4] for further information.

 ### replaces

 Another *virtual component* or package, that the package replaces upon installation.
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value is an **alpm-package-relation** of type **replacement** (e.g. `example` or `example=1.0.0`).

 ### group

 An arbitrary string, that denotes a distribution-wide group the package is in.
 Groups are made use of e.g. by package managers to group packages and allow to bulk install them, or by other software to display information on these related packages.
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value is represented by a UTF-8 string.
 Although it is possible to use a UTF-8 string, it is highly recommended to rely on the **pkgname** format for the value instead, as package managers may use **group** to install an entire group of packages.

 ### conflict

 Another *virtual component* or package, that the package conflicts with.
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value is an **alpm-package-relation** of type **conflict** (e.g. `example` or `example=1.0.0`).

 ### provides

 Another *virtual component* or package, that the package provides.
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value is an **alpm-package-relation** of type **provision** (e.g. `example` or `example=1.0.0`).

 ### backup

 A relative file path of a file in the package, that denotes a file for the package manager to keep backups for in case it changes or is deleted during a package update action (see **pacman** '.pacnew' and '.pacsave' files).
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value must be a valid relative Unix file path (e.g. `etc/package.conf`).

 ### depend

 A run-time dependency of the package (*virtual component* or package).
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value is an **alpm-package-relation** of type **run-time dependency** (e.g. `example` or `example=1.0.0`).

 ### optdepend

 An optional dependency of the package (*virtual component* or package).
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value is an **alpm-package-relation** of type **optional dependency** (e.g. `example` or `example: this is a description`).

 ### makedepend

 A build time dependency of the package (*virtual component* or package).
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value is an **alpm-package-relation** of type **build dependency** (e.g. `example` or `example=1.0.0`).

 ### checkdepend

 A dependency for running tests of the package's upstream project.
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value is an **alpm-package-relation** of type **test dependency** (e.g. `example` or `example=1.0.0`).

 # EXAMPLES